There is lots to do in Montauk on the land as well as on the sea.

 Visit the surrounding towns, or take a ferry to Block Island in the summer.
 Take a trip to the vineyards on the North and South forks.
 Montauk offers easy access to neighboring villages and islands.Find things to do with the kids.

 After a long day at the beach shake off that sand and get ready for Montauk’s legendary nightlife!
-During the summer months, there are more than 30 active bars in Montauk, and many bars and clubs offer live music.
+During the summer months, there are more than 50 active bars in Montauk,many offering live music.
 It's impossible not to find something to suit your tastes.
-The Montauk Library and Music for Montauk also offer free concerts throughout the year.
+The Montauk Chamber of Commerce sponsors weekly free outdoor concerts during the summer months, and the Montauk Library also offers free concerts throughout the year.